Gandhari language: Literature

+The current corpus of Gandhārī literature consists of 391 manuscripts (including fragments), 901 administrative documents (mainly discovered from Niya in the kingdom of Shanshan), and 1,234 inscriptions in addition to coin legends.

 Translations from Gāndhāri

 Mahayana Buddhist Pure Land Sūtras were brought from Gandhāra to China as early as 147 CE, when the Kushan monk Lokakṣema began translating the first Buddhist sutras into Chinese.
-The earliest of these translations show evidence of having been translated from Gāndhārī.
+The earliest of these translations show evidence of having been translated from Gandhārī.
 It is also known that manuscripts in the Kharoṣṭhī script existed in China during this period.